fyngyrz/aa_macro/README.md

 > Also see: [project file descriptions](files.md)

-I don't particularly appreciate WYSIWYG HTML/CSS editors, as they usually generate terrible code, can break with any application or operating system upgrade, and in the end, I have zero control over where and when it all breaks.
+I don't particularly appreciate WYSIWYG HTML/CSS editors, as they may generate sub-par code, may break with any application or library or operating system upgrade, and in the end, I have zero control over where and when it they break or any particular assurance I can easily correct the problem\(s\) if and when they occur.
 So something to make generation of HTML and CSS easier, of which I had direct control... and which depended upon nothing outside of Python itself... that really seemed like a fine idea to me.
-And so. :\)
+And so class `macro()` was born. :\)

 This project provides a means for me, and anyone else who wants to, to generate HTML or other types of text documents using Python as the